-What project managers need is a “zombie handbook” — a set of rules that will keep projects safe and healthy when internal dependencies within the project and other factors try to hunt you down.
+What — a set of rules that will keep projects safe and healthy when internal dependencies within the and other factors try to hunt you down. managers need is a “zombie handbook”

-Project and project task dependencies are threatening to your project because they add complexity and because they’re unpredictable.
-The PM on a single project doesn’t have control over some other project team or function.
+and dependencies are threatening to your because they add complexity and because they’re unpredictable.
+The PM on a single doesn’t have control over some other or function.

 And yet projects within a company draw on a common pool of resources, from functions like sales, QA, regulatory, etc. When more than two projects are involved, complexity multiplies, and they can spin out of control, not just exponentially but factorially.

 What any given stakeholder does has an effect on your team members whether you like it or not.
-For example, your project might depend on a piece of software that another project is developing — a predecessor task that must be completed before any successor tasks in your project can begin.
+For — a that must be completed before a in your can begin., your might depend on a piece of software that another is developing

-At first, it looks like that other project will have no problem delivering on time, but as days slip by, and then a week or two, you start to hear the zombies approaching.
-They’re coming for your project!
+At first, it looks like that other will have no problem delivering on time, but as days slip by, and then a week or two, you start to hear the zombies approaching.
+They’re coming for your !